pan-x-c/EE-LLM/README.md

 For more details about the installation of Megatron-LM, please refer to Megatron-LM's [README](README_Megatron_LM.md).

 ## Full-parameter training

-Below are several example training scripts used in our paper.
+Below are several example training scripts used in our [EE-LLM paper](https://arxiv.org/abs/2312.04916).

 ```shell
 # train 1.3B model